Bodaprashanthyadav/Ac_Repair_Service_Website/README.md

 ## 📌 Project Overview

-The **Chillfix -AC Repair Service Website** is designed to help users learn about the services offered, request repairs, and easily get in touch with the service provider.
-The layout is optimized for mobile and desktop devices to ensure a seamless user experience.
+The **Chillfix -AC Repair Service Website** is a responsive and user-friendly website developed for a real-time AC repair business.
+It allows users to explore services, book repair requests, and contact the service provider easily.
+The site is optimized for both mobile and desktop devices.

 ## 🛠 Tech Stack